Old Martin

 It was said that during Old Martin's stay at the Tower, in 1816, a Yeomen Warder on night duty saw a ghostly bear near the Martin Tower.
 Terrified, he struck at it with his bayonet only to find it went right through the vision and stuck into the door behind.
 As the story goes, the guard died of shock a few hours afterwards.
-Old Martin was not the first bear to have lived at the Tower of London because in 1251 Henry III had been given a polar bear by the king of Norway, Haakon the Young.
+Old Martin was not the first bear to have lived at the Tower of London because in 1251 Henry III had been given a "white bear", probably a polar bear, by the king of Norway, Haakon the Young.

 In 1999 Old Martin's skin and feet were found at the Natural History Museum, London, catalogued as a "black bear", and were returned to the Tower for a special exhibition.